 Figures 1-8 were presented to the viewers.
 A t-test was run to answer the first research question, which assessed if participant gamer categorization (gamers versus non-gamers) was associated with (a) recall of the game advertisement, (b) likelihood to share information about the game, (c) favorability ratings of the game, (d) suggested retail price, and likelihood to purchase the game, and (e) variety of motivations to play video games.
 As Table 1 displays, there were four significant differences.
-People categorized as gamers, regardless of the advertisement they saw, were more likely to share information about the game, and had
+People categorized as gamers, regardless of the advertisement they saw, were more likely to share information about the game, evaluated the game more favorably, were more likely to purchase the game, and had